ruby/ruby/doc/yjit/yjit.md

 cd yjit
 ```

 The YJIT `ruby` binary can be built with either GCC or Clang.
 It can be built either in dev (debug) mode or in release mode.
 For maximum performance, compile YJIT in release mode with GCC.
 More detailed build instructions are provided in the [Ruby README](https://github.com/ruby/ruby#how-to-compile-and-install).
-To support disassembly of the generated code, `libcapstone` is also required (`brew install capstone` on MacOS, `sudo apt-get install -y libcapstone-dev` on Ubuntu/Debian and `sudo dnf -y install capstone-devel` on Fedora).

 ```
 # Configure in release mode for maximum performance, build and install